ExylumTechnical/Arduino/Weather-Station/README.md

 - the DHT11 Temperature and Humidity Sensor
 - 3 jumper cables
 - The ESP8266MOD development board
-- A wireless network to connect the device to.
+- A wireless network to connect the device to if you are using the sensor.io file if not then see the section below named sensor server

 ## Setup:
 1. The signal wire for the DHT11 sensor should be connected to the D4 pin on the Arduino ESP8266 board